timdryer/dotnetcore-demo/README.md

 # dotnetcore-demo
-This repository will be used to hold a sample dotnetcore razor page demo application.
+This repository will be used to hold a sample dotnetcore razor page demo application (using dotnet core 2.2.)
+It is the sample app provided by Microsoft and has no external dependencies or database connections.

+If you are the intended recipient of this repository, please build the code in this repository and deploy it to Azure.
+Your final solution should ultimately be automated, such that a code commit will initiate a new build and deployment.
+Below is a high level overview of the steps I have taken to automate the process.
+Please be prepared to demo your process and final results to the team.

-Here is an outline of the steps needed to deploy to Azure WebApp.
+Automation steps I have taken to deploy to Azure WebApp.
 * Fork this repo.
 * Create a free account in MS Azure.
 * In Azure portal (portal.azure.com), create a Resource Group.
 Within the resource group create a WebApp.